BYLAWS OF THE HISTORIC KENWOOD NEIGHBORHOOD ASSOCIATION

 - The Election Committee Chair shall announce the results of the ballot count at the conclusion of the annual meeting.
 Within fourteen (14) days of the annual meeting, the Election Committee Chair shall provide the President with a written report from the Election Committee indicating the number of votes received by each candidate.

-- Annual dues shall be payable to the Historic Kenwood Neighborhood Association (“HKNA”) in such amount as set by the Board, and approved by a majority of the members present and voting at a meeting of the Association, for the year following.
+- Annual dues shall be payable to the Historic Kenwood Neighborhood Association (“HKNA”) in such amount as set by the Board, and approved by a majority of the members voting.

 - Special, premium membership packages may be offered by the Association upon approval by the Board of Directors.